THE KAROUSSOS CENTER

 - Bookings are to be made online.
 In case of cancellation a 24h notice, prior to the tour date is required, otherwise, the amount is non-refundable.

-- All visitors must wear a mask that always covers their nose and mouth, except while actively eating or drinking.
+- Except when actively eating or drinking, all visitors must wear a mask that covers their nose and mouth at all times.

-- All visitors will be required to show either proof of vaccination or proof of a negative COVID-19 test result with identification upon check-in.
+- Upon check-in, all visitors will be required to show either proof of vaccination or proof of a negative COVID-19 test result, as well as identification.

--Ticket holders who do not comply with the above policies will not be admitted.
+-Ticket holders who do not follow the above policies will be denied admission.

 ACCESS TO THE CENTER